13 Transforming data

 #> 5 Ana (tropical depression) 1979-6-23 (14; -61.3)

-However, it is generally a bad idea to throw away source data.
-Especially since any act of computing new variables can be error-prone, we do not recommend using transmute().
+However, it is usually a bad idea to throw away source data.
+Especially since any act of computing new variables can be error-prone, we generally do not recommend using transmute().
 Instead, a careful data analyst prefers mutate() for creating new variables and immediately checks whether the newly created variables are correct.
 And keeping all original variables is rarely a problem, as we always can remove unwanted variables (by selecting only the ones needed) later.

 As both our examples so far have used mutate() or transmute() to create new character variables, here’s an example on numerical data.
 If we wanted to add a variable that rounds the values of pressure to the nearest multiple of 10, we could first divide these values by 10, round the result to the nearest integer (using the R function round(x, 0)), before multiplying by 10 again: